Choosing a hearing protector: NRR ratings, fit, and real-world protection

 For earmuffs, the cups must press firmly against the head around the entire circumference of the ear.
 Glasses frames, heavy earrings, or face masks worn behind the ear break the acoustic seal and reduce attenuation.
 Hair trapped under the cup has the same effect.

-Many occupational health programs now include a personal attenuation rating (PAR) test.
+Many occupational health programs now include a personal attenuation rating test.
 This uses a calibrated system to measure the actual attenuation a specific worker achieves with a specific protector.
-If PAR testing is available through an employer or audiologist, it is far more informative than relying on label values.
+If fit testing is available through an employer or qualified safety provider, it is far more informative than relying on label values.

 When to use dual protection